Description

 It helps retain moisture after cooking and a balance of sweet, salty and sour flavour.

-• 18 lb (ish) BC Turkey
+• 18 lb (ish) B.C. turkey

 • 1 cup kosher salt